 You must complete the required driving test for each class of licence unless you are exempt.
 If you fail the driving test, your visiting driving privileges will be withdrawn.
 To continue to drive in NSW, you must obtain a learner licence before attempting another driving test.
 A learner driver log book is not required.

-If you hold a current overseas provisional or unrestricted rider licence you must successfully complete the Motorcycle Operator Skills Test and pre-provisional training course (if you live in a declared area) or a Rider Driving Test (if you live outside a declared area).
+If you hold a current overseas provisional or unrestricted rider licence you must successfully complete the Motorcycle Operator Skills Test (if you live in a declared area) or a Rider Driving Test (if you live outside a declared area).
 Should you fail the relevant test, you can apply for a NSW rider learner licence and are exempt from attending the pre-learner rider training course.

 If you hold a current overseas learner rider licence you must successfully complete rider testing.
 If you failed the test, your visiting riding privileges are withdrawn.
 To continue to ride in NSW, you must obtain and complete the requirements of a learner rider licence before attempting another riding test.
 This includes successfully completing the pre-learner rider training course.